PNNL-CompBio/Snekmer/README.md

 ##### Search Mode

 The `snekmer search` mode assumes that the user has pre-generated family models using the `snekmer model` workflow, and thus operates as an independent workflow.
-The basis set, scorer, and model for the desired family must be specified in the configuration file (see: **_resources/search.yaml_**).
+The location of the basis sets, scorers, and models must be specified in the configuration file (see: **_resources/search.yaml_**).

 For instance, say that the above output examples have already been produced.
-The user would then like to search a set of unknown sequences against the **A** family model.
+The user would then like to search a set of unknown sequences against the above families.

 In a separate directory, the user should place files in an input directory with the appropriate YAML file.
 The assumed input file structure is as follows: